flipt-io/flipt-client-sdks/flipt-client-go/README.md

 - `WithUpdateInterval`: The interval (in seconds) in which to fetch new flag state.
 If not provided, the client will default to 120 seconds.
 - `With{Method}Authentication`: The authentication strategy to use when communicating with the upstream Flipt instance.
 If not provided, the client will default to no authentication.
 See the [Authentication](#authentication) section for more information.
 - `WithReference`: The [reference](https://docs.flipt.io/guides/user/using-references) to use when fetching flag state.
 If not provided, reference will not be used.
+- `WithFetchMode`: The fetch mode to use when fetching flag state.
+If not provided, the client will default to polling.

 ### Authentication